List of federally recognized tribes in the contiguous United States: Recent additions

 The number of tribes increased to 567 in May 2016 with the inclusion of the Pamunkey tribe in Virginia who received their federal recognition in July 2015.
 The number of tribes increased to 573 with the addition of six tribes in Virginia under the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017, signed in January 2018 after the annual list had been published.
 In July 2018 the United States' Federal Register issued an official list of 573 tribes that are Indian Entities Recognized and Eligible To Receive Services From the United States Bureau of Indian Affairs.
-The Little Shell Tribe of Chippewa Indians of Montana became the 574th tribe to gain federal recognition on December 20, 2019.
+The Little Shell Tribe of Chippewa Indians of Montana became the 574th tribe to gain federal recognition on December 20, 2019 and the Lumbee Tribe of North Carolina the 575th on December 18, 2025.
 The website USA.gov, the federal government's official web portal, also maintains an updated list of tribal governments.
 Ancillary information present in former versions of this list but no longer contained in the current listing has been included here in italic print.